-Vergent has an approved list of brokers which is subject to an approval process, which would incorporate appropriate regulatory checks, commission levels and a review of relevant documentation including their best execution policy.
+Vergent has an approved list of brokers which is subject to an approval process, which would incorporate appropriate regulatory checks and a review of relevant documentation including their order execution policy and commission rates.
 Vergent does not have any affiliated broker relationships.